Privacy Notice | Suvera Ltd

 Retention period

-I am a GP
+I am a Customer or work at a GP practice using Suvera

-If you have entered into a contract with us to provide services to your patients then the only personal information we will hold are your contact details, name of the practise where you work, and your signature if it was you that signed the contract with us.
+Data that we processIf you have entered into a contract with us to provide services to your patients, or you are using Suvera Planner, then the only personal information we will hold are your contact details, name of the practice and PCN where you work, and your signature if it was you that signed the contract with us.
 We will also have a correspondence between us, but this is unlikely to contain personal data; only commercial.
 We also use your email address to keep you up to date with any news about Suvera that we think is relevant.
+We also use your data to help improve the service.
 You can opt out of these emails at any time.

-Our lawful basis for processing this data is the fulfilment of a contract with you or legitimate interest for using the data for marketing emails.
+Lawful basis for processingOur lawful basis for processing this data is the fulfilment of a contract with you and legitimate interest for using the data for marketing emails.
+You can opt out of marketing emails at any time.
+We collect usage data, we ask for your consent via the cookie banner.

-We retain your data for the length of our contact and then 7 years in case of any legal disputes (which we hope there aren’t any!)
+Retention periodWe retain your data for the length of our contact and then 8 years in case of any legal disputes (which we hope there aren’t any!)

-If you are a Health Care Professional that has not signed a contract with us, but we believe may be interested in our services then we will likely hold your contact details with a view to introducing our services to you.
+Data that we processIf you are working at a Health Care Organisation that has not signed a contract with us, but we believe may be interested in our services then we will likely hold your contact details with a view to introducing our services to you.
 We would have gathered this information from external sources such as NHS websites and Wilmington Healthcare.
 We will abide by our obligations of the GDPR to inform you that we have this data, ideally within 30 days of receiving it, and let you know why we will be processing the data and to give you the chance to opt out of communications with us.

-Our lawful basis for processing is legitimate interest (we believe that you will be interested in our service and we need to be able to communicate with GPs to grow our business).
+Lawful basis for processingOur lawful basis for processing is legitimate interest (we believe that you will be interested in our service and we need to be able to communicate with GPs to grow our business).
 When we email, we do so under the ICO guidance on direct marketing and PECR regulations; where we are able to send relevant marketing emails to businesses as long as we give you the chance to opt out at any time.
 A link to unsubscribe will be available in every email we send.

-We retain this data for these purposes until you unsubscribe (in which case we will move you to a suppression list so we don’t accidentally contact you again), or if you have not expressed an interest in our product after an interaction between us.
+Retention periodWe retain this data for these purposes until you unsubscribe (in which case we will move you to a suppression list so we don’t accidentally contact you again), or if you have not expressed an interest in our product after an interaction between us.

 I have applied for a job with you

-As a potential employee we hold the following data on you:
+Data that we processAs a potential employee we hold the following data on you:

 Contact details, CV, email correspondence with you, pictures, videos and information from Facebook and LinkedIn-accounts, answers to questions asked through the recruiting, title, education and other information the User or others have provided through the Service.
-If you are successful in gaining employment with us then you will fall under the employee privacy notice going forward which will be provided to you when you sign a contract with us.We also carry out pre-employment checks, as legally obligated to do so by HMRC and various visa requirement bodies..
+If you are successful in gaining employment with us then you will fall under the employee privacy notice going forward which will be provided to you when you sign a contract with us.
+We also carry out pre-employment checks, as legally obligated to do so by HMRC and various visa requirement bodies.

 Lawful basis for processing

-Our lawful basis for processing your data is a combination of contract, legitimate interest and consent.
+Our lawful basis for processing your data is a combination of contract, legitimate interest and consent..
 When you applied for a job it was with a view to entering into an employment contract with us.
 If we decide not to go forward with your application then we use legitimate interest to retain the data should the chosen candidate not work out or another role become immediately available.
 We use consent if we want to keep your contact details for longer than our usual retention period.

 Retention period

 For unsuccessful candidates we will keep your data on our database for a year after your application.
 This is in case another more suitable role opens up, or in case the position becomes re-available.
 If we want to keep the data longer than this then we will ask for your consent.
+In exceptional circumstances, we would rely on legitimate interest to keep minimum identifiable data.
+This is in line with our safeguarding obligations.

 I have agreed to join your feedback program